WHAT IS THE PURPOSE OF EEO SERVICES?

 All FHFA employees may access EEO counseling by contacting the Manager of EEO Services.

-Certain FHFA contract employees may access EEO counseling for the same categories described above.
+Certain FHFA contract employees may also access EEO counseling for the same categories described above.
 To obtain more information please contact your COR or the Manager of EEO Services.

 ARE THERE DEADLINES?